 This text confirms the multiplicity of apsaras represented in Khmer iconography.

 « Voyant son propre corps à la place qui lui convenait, déchiré par l'épée gluante abaissée par la main de ce roi, l'âme interne de l'ennemi mort, par crainte de s'enfuir, s'entoura vite d'apsaras. » (BEFEO - IC I, LXXXVII p.87 - Stele of Prè Rup.)

-The apsaras appear here as protectors of the vital energy that escapes from the body after the death of the
+Apsaras appear here as protective beings of the vital energy that escapes from the body when passing from life to death.

 « Bien que dans le combat il ne fût doué ni de libéralité, ni de patience et autres vertus semblables, ce roi vertueux donnait aux héros (ennemis) abattus la foule des apsaras et des lotus. » (BEFEO - IC V p.102.
 Stele of Prasat Ben Vien – K. 872 - 10e century)

 Translation: "Although in battle he was gifted neither with liberality nor patience and other similar virtues, this virtuous king gave the slaughtered (enemy) heroes (enemies) apsaras and lotuses."

 As in the previous example, the king offers apsaras to his fallen enemies to preserve their vital energy.
 Perhaps without the apsaras, the vital energy could turn into a vengeful energy sowing disease and death.
 Unless it is respect, even compassion for his enemis.